-The preventive health care services listed in these pages are recommended for you and your family by the U.S. Preventive Services Task Force (USPSTF), Centers for Disease Control (CDC), Health Resources and Services Administration and the latest medical research from organizations like the American Medical Association.
+The preventive health care services listed in these pages are recommended for you and your family by the U.S. Preventive Services Task Force (USPSTF), Centers for Disease Control and Prevention (CDC), Advisory Committee on Immunization Practices (ACIP), Health Resources and Services Administration and the latest medical research from organizations like the American Medical Association.